 The City Council on July 8 passed a mask mandate for all indoor places, NBC-2 reports.
 Some standard exemptions for children under 2 and others apply.

-City commissioners adopted a requirement for face coverings at indoor locations besides their homes and when unable to maintain social distance.
+City commissioners rescinded a face mask requirement after Florida entered Phase Three reopening, but still encourages mask use, News4Jax reports.
+The Commission adopted a requirement for face coverings at indoor locations besides their homes and when unable to maintain social distance.
 The requirement went into effect at noon on June 26, The Florida Times-Union reports.
 Those violating the rule may be fined up to $500.
-Rep. Anthony Sabatini, who has been filing lawsuits against mask orders across the state, is challenging the order.

-City Commissioners on June 29 put in place a mask mandate whenever individuals are indoors, as well as when outdoors when social distancing is not possible, the Sarasota Herald-Tribune reports.
-Businesses and owners could face a fine of $500 if found in violation.
+A mandate was off and on in Sarasota.
+After one mandate expired in the city, city commissioners in April voted to reinstate it.
+Officials still have a proclamation in place encouraging masks inside at public spaces.
+Efforts to reinstate a mask ordinance have failed.
+Previously, City Commissioners on June 29, 2020, put in place a mask mandate whenever individuals are indoors, as well as when outdoors when social distancing is not possible, the Sarasota Herald-Tribune reports.
+Businesses and owners at one point faced a fine of $500 if found in violation.

-The City Council on July 6 approved an emergency ordinance requiring customers at grocery stores and gas stations to wear masks, Florida Today reports.
-The municipality previously issued guidelines including requirements for staff wearing face masks and gloves, and other issues related to reopening as of May 4.
+The municipality allowed a mandate to sunset on Oct.
+7 and has since approved a resolution encourage mask use.
+The City Council on July expanded an emergency ordinance to now require face coverings at all indoor public locations throughout the city, and at outdoor and business locations where social distancing is not possible.
+Exceptions are provided, including for children under age 2.
+Previously, the city on July 6 approved an ordinance requiring customers at grocery stores and gas stations to wear masks, Florida Today reports.
+The municipality earlier issued guidelines including requirements for staff wearing face masks and gloves, and other issues related to reopening as of May 4.

 Effective April 10, the town required facial coverings for employees at essential businesses, as well as for contractors, tradespeople, appliance repair personnel, exterminators, and other workers serving the public.